 Research has found that dehydration has a negative effect on the human brain and can contribute do the development of depression.
 The lymphatic system is also affected, as dehydration inhibits its effectiveness and allows cellular waste products to linger in the body.
 Nerves suffer when a person is dehydrated and once a nerve dies, it will not regenerate back within the central nervous system.
 Headaches, diminished memory, a sensation of pain, fatigue, low energy, poor endurance and loss of muscle strength are also important symptoms of dehydration you should keep an eye out for.

+If you do feel dehydrated, then you can have a look at the Magnak website as they explain how to rehydrate fast, however sometimes, prevention is better than cure.
 Dehydration is obviously avoided by drinking sufficient water; adults require 2-3 L of fluid per day, including water content of food.
 Fruits and vegetables are full of water and tomatoes for example are 94% water.
 Maintaining proper electrolyte balance becomes an issue when a large amount of water is lost through perspiration and concurrently replaced by drinking.

 The treatment for minor dehydration, which is considered the most effective, is drinking water and stopping fluid loss.
 Fluid loss can happen for a variety of reasons such as: